mlflow/mlflow/examples/deployments/ai21labs/README.md

-## Example route configuration for AI21 Labs
+## Example endpoint configuration for AI21 Labs

-To set up your MLflow configuration file, include a single route for the completions endpoint as shown in the [AI21 labs configuration](config.yaml) YAML file.
+To set up your MLflow configuration file, include a single endpoint for the completions endpoint as shown in the [AI21 labs configuration](config.yaml) YAML file.

 ## Obtaining and Setting the AI21 Labs API Key